MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-export-connector-logs.md

 	- Click **Invite** to send an invitation to the external user.
 The external user receives an email invitation to join your Microsoft Entra ID page as a guest.

-### Assign Roles to the Guest User in Log Analytics Workspace
+### Assign roles to the guest user in Log Analytics workspace
 1. Navigate to the Log Analytics Workspace:
-	- In the Azure Portal, search for  **Log Analytics workspaces**, then select the workspace you want to share.
+	- In the Azure portal, search for  **Log Analytics workspaces**, then select the workspace you want to share.
-2. Access Control (IAM):
+2. Identity Access Control (IAM):
 	- In the workspace blade, select **Access control (IAM)** from the left-hand menu.
 	- Click on **+ Add**, then select **Add role assignment**.
 3. Assign a Role: